My Son Sanctuary in Vietnam: Complete Visitor’s Guide (2026)

 Dear reader: I visit every place I write about and use only my own original images and videos in my articles.
 This article contains affiliate links, which I may be compensated for at no extra cost to you.
 This allows me to continue creating original Vietnam content.

-The My Son Sanctuary is one of eight UNESCO World Heritage Sites in Vietnam.
+The My Son Sanctuary is one of nine UNESCO World Heritage Sites in Vietnam.
 Its ruins date back to the 4th through 13th centuries.
 This is an excellent half-day trip from Da Nang or Hoi An.

 I rode my motorbike here from Hoi An the other day, right before the start of the rainy season here in central Vietnam.
-I have to say that visiting the ruins was such a peaceful experience—I highly recommend it if you’re in Da Nang or Hoi An.
+I have to say that visiting the ruins was such a peaceful experience — I highly recommend it if you’re in Da Nang or Hoi An.

-Details for My Son Sanctuary Visitors
+Details for Visiting My Son Sanctuary

 LocationGoogle Maps